Aditya1722/Docker_instruction/README.md

 * Step 6 - Check gui interaction is working using command - xeyes.
   After completing now you can use PRESTO.

-# For no giving root access
+# Use docker without sudo or root access
 * Step 1 - Install docker and pull the image in your root access machine
 * Step 2 - execute comman - `sudo groupadd docker`
 * Step 3 - execute command `sudo usermod -aG docker $USER`